artmg/lubuild/help/use/git-source-control.md

 ```

 #### sync your fork

+NB: there is a 4th option, which makes it like a fresh fork,
+but looses all your changes.
+See Hard Reset below.

 Note that you can keep your fork in sync via the GitHub web UI,
 by creating a Pull Request, Switching Bases, and Merging -